-The law provides employees and workers with statutory holidays with pay.
+Employment law provides full-time employees and workers with a minimum of 5.6 weeks’, or 28 days, holiday with pay.
 Employees have statutory holidays irrespective of how long they have been working, whether they are part or full-time, or their age.

-An employer should use the employment contract, or a written statement, to explain a worker’s holiday entitlements, or contractual holidays.
+The best employment lawyer would advise an employer to use the employment contract, or a written statement, to explain a worker’s holiday entitlements, or contractual holidays.
 The contract or statement should provide enough information for the worker to be able to calculate their holidays.
-An employer is free to add further time for paid holidays on top of the legal requirements.

 Issues employers and workers need to consider are the refusal of a holiday request, whether an employer can instruct an employee to take holidays, untaken holidays, sickness while on holiday, and seasonal workers.
 There are also rules about holidays while an employee is on maternity/paternity or adoption leave.